 |Cons:||Less affordable for individuals with bad credit|

-Additionally, the financial establishment where your business currently banks (whether a large national bank like Wells Fargo or a small local credit union) may have vehicle loan or equipment loan programs to assist you with buying a dump truck.
+Additionally, the financial establishment where your business currently banks (whether a large national bank like Wells Fargo or a small local credit union) may have vehicle loans or equipment loan programs to assist you with buying a dump truck.
 The dealership where you purchase the truck might also work with partner lenders to support financing and offer incentives like deferred payment.

 How To Qualify for Dump Truck Financing